Seabed program

 Seabed critical infrastructure is rapidly expanding across the Indo-Pacific, serving as a superhighway for data-carrying fibre optic cables, gas pipelines, electricity cables, and both fossil and renewable resources.
 With seabed mining set to supply industries with critical minerals, the seabed is becoming increasingly vital to modern society.
 However, as the Ukraine War has demonstrated, conflict and geopolitical tensions also unfold beneath the ocean’s surface.
 The 2022 Nord Stream pipeline attack is a stark reminder that seabed warfare, while often seen as a contemporary threat, has played a role in conflicts for over a century.

-Led by Australia India Institute research fellow Samuel Bashfield, the project includes collaboration with Associate Professor Sue Thompson and Dr. David Brewster (ANU National Security College) and Associate Professor David Lee (UNSW Canberra).
+In July 2024, Australia India Institute research fellow Samuel Bashfield received an Australian Department of Defence Strategic Policy Grant for his new major research project titled ‘Defending Critical Seabed Infrastructure’.
+Led by Dr Bashfield the project includes collaboration with Associate Professor Sue Thompson and Dr. David Brewster (ANU National Security College) and Associate Professor David Lee (UNSW Canberra).